 See Related: Things to Do in Mendocino, California

 Address: 4300 Central Place, Fairfield, CA 94534

 Scandia Family Center is nine acres of family-centric entertainment.
 It features multiple mini-golf courses.
 There are two award-winning 18-hole courses.
 Non-stop outdoor fun includes single and double go-karts for the lil’ indy race car track and waterbugs- bumper boats.

-For those baseball and softball playing wanting to practice their swing, there are batting cages.
+There are batting cages for baseball and softball players wanting to practice their swing.
 Players can adjust the 18 computer-controlled pitching machines for slow and fast styles.
 Hardball pitches range from 40 to 70 M.P.H.
 Softball is available in fast and slow-pitch configurations.

 Indoors, the Scandia Family Center holds over 200 arcade games, pinball, skeeball, and other ticket redemption games.
 There is also a state-of-the-art Lasertag arena.

-While in the area, take a few minutes to detour toward the Mangels Ranch Adobe.
+While in the area, detour toward the Mangels Ranch Adobe for a few minutes.
 Once a stop on the Pony Express, it still stands at 4640 Westamerica Drive.
 Some consider this one of the oldest buildings in Fairfield.
 A few blocks away is the Staybridge Suites Fairfield for a peaceful night’s rest.